 Is Seoul bigger than Tokyo?

-The answer to whether Seoul or Tokyo is bigger is complicated.
+In terms of Seoul vs Tokyo size, the answer to whether Seoul or Tokyo is bigger is complicated.
 While Seoul—which is absolutely massive—covers 605.2 square kilometers, “Tokyo” covers 2,194.
 The key is that this is Tokyo prefecture—Tokyo city (i.e. the 23 wards) covers 622 km², or relatively the same land area as Seoul.
 (FWIW Seoul, to me, feels bigger.)

 Is Tokyo overrated?